optas/latent_3d_points/README.md

 ```
 cd latent_3d_points/external

-with your editor change the first three lines of the makefile to point on your nvcc, cudalib and tensorflow library.
+with your editor modify the first three lines of the makefile to point to your nvcc, cudalib and tensorflow library.

 make
 ```